LMS-Community/lms-community.github.io/docs/getting-started/index.md

 === ":material-microsoft-windows: Windows"
     {{ win }}

-    Then double click the downloaded package to launch the installation process in a familar installation assistant.
+    Then double click the downloaded package to launch the installation process in a familiar installation assistant.

 === ":simple-raspberrypi: Raspberry Pi"